Gogopex/wthr/README.md

 ![Rust](https://github.com/Gogopex/wthr/workflows/Rust/badge.svg?branch=master&event=push)

 # wthr
-A simple Rust command line that displays weather information for a given city.
+A simple Rust command line utility that displays weather information for a given city.

 ## Installation
 I'm not sure this deserves to be uploaded as a crate or as a package somewhere, so for now you can: